Fokoue22/Intro_to_Prometheus_Monitoring-_Collecting-_Storing-_and_Visualizing_Metrics/README.md

 ```
 #### Press CTRL + O → Enter (to save) and Press CTRL + X (to exit the editor)

-### We need to kill the Prometheus Server and restart the process because it keep seeing two jobs.
+### We need to kill the Prometheus Server and restart the process
 - Check Prometheus before
 ```
  ps -ef | grep prometheus